CSR Tools

 • Lack of comparability of reports: Voluntary reporting for some companies could lead to a lack of comparability between companies of different sizes.

-• Delaying the transformation: Sustainability associations and NGOs criticize that the extended deadlines could lead to companies implementing necessary ESG measures more slowly.
+• Delaying the transformation: Sustainability associations and NGOs criticize that extended deadlines could lead to companies implementing necessary ESG measures more slowly.

 What companies should do now